msteinbeck/tinyspline/README.md

 use.
 Moreover, the integration of TinySpline into OpenGL is straightforward.

-TinySpline is licensed under [the MIT License](http://opensource.org/licenses/MIT), so feel free to use it anywhere.
+TinySpline is licensed under [the MIT License](http://opensource.org/licenses/MIT), hence feel free to use it anywhere.

 ###Some Features of This Library
 - TinySpline provides NURBS, B-Splines, Béziers, lines and points within a single struct.